At IMPACTfolio, we believe that sustainability is not optional.

 Getting Started for One Annual Flat Retainer Fee

 We manage two different types of portfolios: core and explore.
-The core portfolios have three different models which vary based on risk level: Aggressive, Moderate, and Conservative.
+The core portfolios have models which vary based on risk level.
 The explore portfolios are tactical and seek to capitalize on market conditions and valuations.
 They leverage tools to respond to changing markets and look for indicators of relative strength.